The DHL UK Foundation

 • General charitable causes unrelated to education or employment

-• Organizations without evidence of impact measurement
+• Organisations without evidence of impact measurement

 • Projects in areas without proximity to DHL UK sites (for partnership programmes)

-• Capital projects (except through employee-nominated Transform It! grants)
+• Capital projects (except through employee-nominated programmes)

 Helpful Hinchilla

-Ready to write a winning application for The Dhl Uk Foundation?
+Ready to write a winning application for The DHL UK Foundation?

 Our AI helps you craft proposals that match their exact priorities.
 Save hours and increase your success rate.